Drug Policies & Human Rights Program

 Motivated by the exacerbated violence, extrajudicial executions and massacres that the “war on drugs” has produced and continues to produce, particularly in the Northern Triangle of Central America and Southeast Asia.
 The lack of support for the participation of civil society in intergovernmental spaces, the lack of knowledge of international drug policies and their control mechanisms among researchers and the main actors in the private sector.

-We advocate at the local, regional and international levels for a reform of the current international drug control model based on social, health and human rights aspects.
+We advocate at local, regional and international levels to contribute to reform of the current international drug control model by one based on social, health and human rights aspects.

-This reform should focus on overcoming the negative consequences of current policies, funding public domain research on controlled substances, preventing the abuse of all types of substances and regulating illegal markets.
+This reform should focus on overcoming the negative consequences of current policies, funding public domain research on controlled substances, preventing the abuse of all types of substances and regulating illegalized markets.

 We manage and promote multidisciplinary studies and research on fungi, plants and psychoactive substances for public welfare, social justice and integral health.